zjhillman/PisTurk-Robotics-Research/README.md

 ### Heroku

 As mentioned above, you must set the cryptography package by writing ```cyrptography==38.0.2``` in the requirements.txt file in the root of the experiment.
 Note that while the issue may appear to be a problem with an incompatibility between python and psiTurk, this is not the case.
-This experiment uses the most up-to-date version of Python3 (v3.11.3)
+This experiment uses the most up-to-date version of Python3 (v3.11.3).
+Python 3.8.16, 3.9.16, 3.10.16, and 3.11.3 all yeild the same results.

 ### ROS2, PocketSphinx, & Ttys3